 The loose flowing white robe is, at this point in pictorial history, such an ingrained idea that it flies over our heads, directly and exclusively working at a subliminal level.
 And that's how just with color and style, the resulting look of the character manages to fill in the audience about both her moral stand and her role in the movie.

-To me, at least, the overall feel of Leia's costume always brought me back to the string of women depicted by romantic painter, William-Adolphe-Bouguereau (one of the iconic painters of 19th century romanticism).
+To me, at least, the overall feel of Leia's costume always brought me back to the string of women depicted by the romantic painter William-Adolphe-Bouguereau (one of the iconic painters of 19th-century romanticism).
 Sure, she's not as delicate as they are.
 But the sensuality in the use of white robes seems very similar: the veiled head, the pleats and long sleeves...

-And that contrast, is achieved through the hairstyle; the ever popular cinnamon buns that everyone has tried for halloween at some points, is what really rounds up the design.
+And that contrast is achieved through the hairstyle; the ever-popular cinnamon buns that everyone has tried for Halloween at some point is what really rounds up the design.
 These are the total opposite of what her dress stood by.
 They bring little symbolic weight or character description to the look.
-What they bring is a much needed alien-feel to her design.
+What they bring is a much-needed alien-feel to her design.
 Without this, the design would feel too "normal" for the story and setting.
 What the buns manage is to break the familiarity of the design and introduce the "other-worldly" feel.

-To do that, it takes it's inspiration from the most unexpected places.
-Whilst the costume thrived on taking ideas from previously established visuals, the hairstyle does quite the opposite, going to find inspiration in the most unlikely places and the least well-know ideas: from the more tribal look of the ritualistic hairstyle of the Lady of Elche and the traditional buns of the Hopi women, to the more common crispinette (a medieval hair dress consisting of two buns at each side of the head covered in a often jeweled net), to the vignettes of Flash Gordon serials.
+To do that, it takes its inspiration from the most unexpected places.
+Whilst the costume thrived on taking ideas from previously established visuals, the hairstyle does quite the opposite, going to find inspiration in the most unlikely places and the least well-know ideas: from the more tribal look of the ritualistic hairstyle of the Lady of Elche and the traditional buns of the Hopi women to the more common crispinette (a medieval hair dress consisting of two buns at each side of the head covered in an often jeweled net) to the vignettes of Flash Gordon serials.

 Take a step back and look at everything we've put on the table.
 Why does this costume work?
 Well, mainly it works because it cleverly finds new ways of working with proven visual formulas and make them feel a 100% percent original, just the same as the movie itself.
 Both Costume and Movie are great exercises in creative unoriginality.